 Faculty members from the Macalester Classics department offer a January program approximately every other year.
-Traveling and working together creates strong personal and professional ties.
-These programs are available to all Macalester students and have included a regular course on ancient Rome and Pompeii, as well as an exploration of the history and archaeology of Turkey in 2006.
-The most recent January program combined the popular Rome program with travel to Alexandria and Cairo.
+These programs are available to all Macalester students and have included a regular course on ancient Rome and Pompeii.
+January programs to other destinations have also been offered; one explored the history and archaeology of Turkey, another combined the popular Rome program with travel to Alexandria and Cairo.

-Classics 192: Alexandria and Rome: Comparative Ancient and Modern Cities
+Images from the 2011 Alexandria and Rome: Comparative Ancient and Modern Cities trip.